Friday, October 30, 2015

 “Si, claro.
 Okay, no problem.”

 We have considered decorating it up for various holiday celebrations: Halloween, Christmas, Valentine’s Day and Independence Day.
 We have had friends offer to paint it with cool designs.
 But no one will remove, or move it, or even consider cutting it up.
-It is federal property, but the feds don’t want it, the navy doesn’t want it and the harbour master doesn’t want it.
-The first week or two that the buoy was here it moved around a bit, a little to the north, a little to the south, ever closer to shore until it is now half out of the water and stuck between two rocky outcroppings.
-Our biggest concern is not esthetics, but of safety.
+It is federal property, but the feds don’t want it, the navy doesn’t want it, and the harbour master doesn’t want it.
+The first week or two that the buoy was here, it moved around a bit, a little to the north, a little to the south, ever closer to shore until it is now half out of the water and stuck between two rocky outcroppings.
+Our biggest concern is not aesthetics, but safety.
 A big storm could turn this thing into a missile and shoot it straight at our house, knocking out walls and ripping down support columns.
-Or, conversely it could be swept out to sea during a hurricane becoming a dangerous navigational hazard, unlit, unmarked, and big enough to punch a hole in a large ship.
+Or, conversely, it could be swept out to sea during a hurricane, becoming a dangerous navigational hazard, unlit, unmarked, and big enough to punch a hole in a large ship.

 One of several large plastic pontoons

-We know it is not the fault of the great folks that work for the navy or the harbour master.
+We know it is not the fault of the great folks who work for the Navy or the harbour master.
 We have always had the greatest respect for them.
-They are willing, and helpful.
+They are willing and helpful.
 The decision came from higher up the pay-scale ladder.
 It is just not in the budget.

-Well, then, give a scrap dealer the opportunity to cut it up and make a few bucks, it certainly is not going to be put back in service damaged, and dented from a year of rolling back and forth between two rocks.
+Well, then, allow a scrap dealer to cut it up and make a few bucks; it certainly is not going to be put back in service, damaged and dented from a year of rolling back and forth between two rocks.
 It’s a win-win situation.
 We get rid of a safety hazard, and a local person could make a few bucks salvaging the scrap.

 Hasta Luego